NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 After you've created your project, you can configure the NuGet package properties by following these steps:

 1. Select your project in **Solution Explorer**, and then select **Project** > **\<project name> Properties**, where \<project name> is the name of your project.

 1. Expand the **Package** node, and then select **General**.

-   The **Package** node appears only for SDK-style projects in Visual Studio, typically .NET Standard or .NET Core class library projects.
+   The **Package** node appears only for SDK-style projects in Visual Studio.
 If you're' targeting a non-SDK style project (typically .NET Framework), either [migrate the project](../consume-packages/migrate-packages-config-to-package-reference.md), or see [Create and publish a .NET Framework package](create-and-publish-a-package-using-visual-studio-net-framework.md) for step-by-step instructions.

     :::image type="content" source="media/qs-create-vs-project-properties.png" alt-text="Screenshot showing NuGet package properties in a Visual Studio project.":::